addap/master-thesis/documents/hazel-access-rights.md

+TODO pretty old and cancellation does not work like this anyways so inherently flawed.

 # Verification of Schedulers with Cancellation

 Eio's model of cancellation uses a cancellation context `cancel_ctx` associated with a tree of fibers.